mikewakeham/elo-bot-light/README.md

 # roblox-elo-bot

-This version does not use a proper database so it is only sufficient for light workload, see the new github for the updated version
+This version does not use a proper database so it is only sufficient for light workload, see the new github for the updated version.
+The instructions for setting up the google sheets and discord API are applicable to the new version

 Clone repository: